 The Cleveland Clinic Smoking Cessation Program is a comprehensive, multifaceted program that can be tailored to your individual needs.
 We offer a variety of services designed to help you throughout the process, including office visits, distance health visits (virtual or telephone), and the eCoach program or pharmacy consultations.

 Why Choose Cleveland Clinic's Respiratory Institute

 At Cleveland Clinic's Respiratory Institute, we provide world-class patient care by combining our strengths in clinical care, research and education.
 With more than 300 providers in Pulmonary, Allergy and Immunology, Infectious Disease, and Critical Care Medicine specialties, the Respiratory Institute staff diagnose and treat a wide spectrum of disorders in our outpatient offices, inpatient hospital floors, and intensive care units.
 We treat over 100,000 patients annually in our outpatient clinics.
-Cleveland Clinic is ranked as one of the nation’s top hospitals by U.S. News & World Report.
+Cleveland Clinic is recognized in the U.S. and throughout the world for its expertise and care.

 For More Information